johnjosephhorton/readmehorton/README.md

 Command line python script called "readme" that,

+INSTALLATION
+sudo python setup.py install

+you need to use sudo, because after install it copies readme short script to usr/local/bin which allows to run current script from anywhere

+DOC
 when run from any location on the linux filesystem,

 generates a new file in same directory called "README_<enclosing_directory>.txt".